PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 ## Columns

-The page displays the features list with the following columns:
+The page displays the stores list with the following columns:

 1. ID